keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/working/_index.md

 ---
-title: Lifecycle Toolkit Working
+title: How Keptn works
-linktitle: How it works
+linktitle: How Keptn works
-description: Understand How Keptn Lifecycle Toolkit Works
+description: Understand How Keptn Works
 weight: 30
 cascade:
 ---

-### How Keptn Lifecycle Toolkit Works?
+### How Keptn Works?